๐Ÿ‘ท๐Ÿปโ€โ™€๏ธIntro to Civil Engineering

 Glass

-• Fragility requires careful design including proper framing, safety glazing (tempered or laminated), and structural calculations for wind loads
+• Fragility requires careful design including proper framing, safety glazing (tempered or laminated), and structural calculations for wind loads.
+Tempered glass is heat-treated to be about four times stronger than regular glass and breaks into small, less dangerous pieces.

 Polymers

-• Versatile applications including waterproof membranes, adhesives, insulation, and protective coatings
+• Versatile applications including waterproof membranes, adhesives, insulation, and protective coatings.
+You'll find polymers in nearly every modern building, even if they're not the primary structure.

-• Chemical resistance and flexibility make polymers essential for harsh environments and movement joints
+• Chemical resistance and flexibility make polymers essential for harsh environments (like wastewater treatment plants) and movement joints where rigid materials would crack.

-• Energy efficiency improvements through foam insulation and air/vapor barriers reduce building operational costs
+• Energy efficiency improvements through foam insulation (like expanded polystyrene) and air/vapor barriers reduce building operational energy costs significantly.

-Compare: Glass vs. Polymers for building envelopes—glass maximizes transparency and daylighting, while polymer panels (like polycarbonate) offer better impact resistance and insulation at lower cost.
-Choose based on visibility requirements and performance priorities.
+Compare: Glass vs. Polymers for building envelopes: glass maximizes transparency and daylighting, while polymer panels (like polycarbonate) offer better impact resistance and insulation at lower cost.
+The choice depends on visibility requirements and performance priorities.

 Quick Reference Table